-To ensure that the ELI leads to the stated outcomes of career development and community engagement, students will be required to translate the learning from their reflection into a “career application” that is contextualized for an external audience relevant to the students’ future goals (employer, graduate school, etc.).
+To ensure that the ELI leads to the stated outcomes of professional development and community engagement, students will translate their learning through a “career application” piece that is contextualized for an external audience relevant to the students’ future goals (employer, graduate school, etc.).

-Options for career applications include: a resume; ePortfolio; website; LinkedIn profile; personal video; or poster presentation.
+Options for career applications include: a resume; ePortfolio; website; LinkedIn profile; or personal video.
 The degree of flexibility within these options for the required career application is determined by each advisory team and ELI advisor.